MicrosoftDocs/sdk-api/sdk-api-src/content/oledlg/nf-oledlg-oleuichangeiconw.md

 ### -param Arg1 [in]

- Pointer to the In/Out <a href="https://docs.microsoft.com/windows/desktop/api/oledlg/ns-oledlg-tagoleuichangeicona">OLEUICHANGEICON</a> structure for this dialog box.
+ Pointer to the In/Out [OLEUICHANGEICON](/windows/win32/api/oledlg/nf-oledlg-oleuichangeicona)a> structure for this dialog box.

 ## -returns